 Merging parties may also be fined for 'gun jumping' - taking steps that have the effect of transferring beneficial ownership of the target business prior to the expiry or early termination of the applicable waiting period or periods.
-In the most recent example of such an enforcement action, the Antitrust Division, in January 2010, fined Smithfield Foods and Premium Standard Farms for an alleged gun-jumping violation where Smithfield entered into a merger agreement with Premium Standard and reserved for itself the right to review certain contracts of Premium Standard.
-The Antitrust Division claimed that the parties violated the HSR Act when Premium Standard submitted three large, multi-year contracts to Smithfield for approval, alleging that this action was sufficient to show that the acquirer had taken 'operational control' of the target prior to the expiry of the HSR Act waiting period.
-The parties agreed to pay a \$900,000 fine.
+In the most recent example of such an enforcement action, in November 2014, a federal court ordered Flakeboard America Limited and SierraPine, both makers of MDF particleboard, to pay to the DoJ fines of almost US\$5 million for pre-closing actions that allegedly violated HSR gun-jumping and Sherman Act laws under a settlement agreement.
+Additionally, the Antitrust Division, in January 2010, fined Smithfield Foods and Premium Standard Farms for an alleged gun-jumping violation where Smithfield entered into a merger agreement with Premium Standard and reserved for itself the right to review certain contracts of Premium Standard.
+The Antitrust Division claimed that the parties violated the HSR Act when Premium Standard submitted three large, multiyear contracts to Smithfield for approval, alleging that this action was sufficient to show that the acquirer had taken 'operational control' of the target prior to the expiry of the HSR Act waiting period.
+The parties agreed to pay a US\$900,000 fine.